 Students create mental images from text they read/view/hear.
 Visualising brings the text to life, engages the imagination and uses all of the senses.
 The books within ABC Reading Eggs have visual aids along with the text, however the construction of the books use language that assists in developing a students visualising skills as they learn to picture scenarios being presented to them in their heads.
 Quizzes also promote this recollection of images, where a student must draw on what they have read to answer questions that required visualizing.
 For example the ‘Picture this Sentence’ quiz in the stadium, students are prompted to select the sentence that links most correctly to the picture displayed.

 Students learn summarising skills as they identify and accumulate the most important ideas and restate them in their own words.
-This is also focused on in the Comprehension Gym and Library quizzes as many of the books have book notes and activities to encourage student understanding to be further drawn out.
-For example ‘Who, What, Where and When’ and “Main Ideas and Details’ questions in the Comprehension Gym and the end quizzes help students to identify and accumulate the most important ideas about the story as they make connections from what they have learnt.
+This is also focused on in My Lessons and Library quizzes as many of the books have book notes and activities to encourage student understanding to be further drawn out.
+For example ‘Who, What, Where and When’ and “Main Ideas and Details’ questions in My Lessons and the end quizzes help students to identify and accumulate the most important ideas about the story as they make connections from what they have learnt.

 In addition, teachers have access to an amazing range of resource via their teacher console allowing them to continue to target the “Super Six” Comprehension Strategies in the classroom.
 We encourage teachers to take a look at both the ‘Targeting Comprehension Interactively’ and the comprehension demo lessons.
 These resources are available in the ‘teachers resources’ section of the teacher console and are broken up into three versions for lower, middle and upper Primary.
 Furthermore, these resources can be used on interactive whiteboards or printed for your class.